-Internal joinery and kitchen fittings Repair category 2 Notes The kitchen fittings are of an older design and replacement in the medium term should be anticipated.
+Internal joinery and kitchen fittings Repair category 2 Notes The kitchen fittings are dated and deterioration is noted.
+Replacement in the medium term should be anticipated.
+There are cracked wall tiles within the kitchen.
 Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.